erdogant/pca/docs/source/Algorithm.rst

 Scaling your data can easily being done with the sklearn library.
-In the following example we will import the well known **wine dataset** and scale the variables.
+In the following example we will import the **wine dataset** and scale the variables.
 Think carefully whether you want to standardize column-wise or row-wise.
 In general, you want to standardize row-wise.
 This means that the Z-score is computer per row.

 .. code:: python